-of these claims will be settled out of court, before any civil trial takes
+- The vast majority of personal injury claims will be settled out of court, before any civil trial takes place.

 Initial Medical Treatment